omsharansalafia/waw/README.md

 You can then launch the example script "28840_opt_followup.py" in the *examples* directory to check that everything works fine (make sure you have the prerequisites - see below).

 ## Prerequisites
+The scripts have been tested with Python 3 only.
 The dependencies are listed in the requirements.txt file.

 ## Contributors